Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 )

 In @monitor-dbus-test, the dbus_end_point() function tests the SetMonitors and GetMonitors end points of the monitor plugin.
-If the DBUS calls fails, a PluginTestError will be returned that will be printed to the console.
+If the DBus call fails, a PluginTestError will be returned that will be printed to the console.

 #let code = "